 Gyatso La is a high mountain pass at an elevation of 5.220m (17,125ft) above the sea level, located in Lhazê County, a county of the Xigazê Prefecture in the Tibet Autonomous Region, China.
-The pass is the highest point on the Friendship Highway (China-Nepal).
+It's the highest point on the Friendship Highway (China-Nepal Highway).

 Pic: Dale Gray